Is WhatsApp secure for companies? Can employees carelessly discuss work-related matters via WhatsApp?

 If you are familiar with WhatsApp you already know it collects a lot of metadata, such as your phone number, profile picture, and device data.
-What this.

 WhatsApp’s updated terms of service have new sections, such as Location Information and Transactions and Payment Data.
 Here are the most notable changes:

 - WhatsApp said it will share data related to how people interact with businesses on its app;